Manuel Margot Player Props: Rays vs. White Sox

-On Friday, Manuel Margot (on the back of going 1-for-4 with a double and an RBI) and the Tampa Bay Rays play the Chicago White Sox, whose starting pitcher will be Michael Kopech.
-First pitch is at 6:40 PM ET.
+After going 0-for-1 in his last game, Manuel Margot and the Tampa Bay Rays face the Chicago White Sox (who will hand the ball to Dylan Cease) at 4:05 PM ET on Saturday.

-He had a one-hit performance in his previous game (1-for-4) against the Reds.
+He had a hitless showing in his previous game (0-for-1) against the White Sox.

 Manuel Margot Game Info & Props vs. the White Sox